JOIN THE TEAM

 - Sunday, Oct.
 27: Doors open at 9am, Tryouts 9:30am-12:30pm (@ The Place)

-- This boot camp is open to participants only — no spectators.
+- This boot camp and tryouts are open to participants only — no spectators.

 - Please read our FAQ at the bottom of this page to get answers to common questions about tryouts.